Go for Broke (Atlanta): Plot

 As they prepare for bed, Van (Zazie Beetz) chastises Earn for his failure in helping with Lottie.
 Earn attempts to make up by taking her to dinner the next day, which she accepts.
 The next day, Earn finds that he only has $96 in his bank account, which is reduced to just $62 due to other expenses.
 He takes his coworker and friend Swiff's suggestion to take Van to a restaurant that will benefit him financially.
-Meanwhile, Alfred (Brian Tyree Henry) and Darius (Lakeith Stanfield) prepare to make a drug deal with a gang named "Migos" (a fictional version of the band) with Darius handcuffing himself to the briefcase with the product.
+Meanwhile, Alfred (Brian Tyree Henry) and Darius (Lakeith Stanfield) prepare to make a drug deal with a gang named "Migos" (a fictional version of the hip-hop group) with Darius handcuffing himself to the briefcase with the product.
 They arrive at their RV, where they are horrified to see that the gang has a man kidnapped.

 At the restaurant, Earn finds that due to a change in the restaurant's leadership, the restaurant is now focused on seafood.
 The waitress starts upselling Van while Earn sees that he won't be able to pay the now-increasing prices.
 When the check arrives, Earn is disappointed to see the figure exceeds his salary.
 Back at the RV, the gang decides to let the man go but Quavo fires at him with a rifle, killing him.
 As Migos talk with Alfred and Darius, Earn calls Alfred to ask for $20 in his account to pay for the dinner, nearly exposing their plan in front of Migos.
 Alfred and Darius complete the deal and leave with the briefcase.
 At Van's house, she and Earn discuss their situations and struggles.
 Later, Earn tries to report his debit card stolen as he drinks champagne, which leaves him disgusted.